AlexCRosa/Wake_Tech_Labs/README.md

 #### Labs and Assignments

 This is a repository created for saving some exercises done in class during my major at Wake Tech.
-I am enrolled in Computer Programming and Development course, and I am supposed to graduate on Spring 2025.
+I am enrolled in Computer Programming and Development course, and I am expected to graduate on Spring 2025.